NanoWar/sublime-funk/README.md

 ## Installation

-Simply copy the `sublime-text-z80asm-ti` directory to the Sublime Text `Packages` directory.
+Simply copy the `FunkAsm` directory to the Sublime Text `Packages` directory.
 Under Windows that would be in you User folder `...\AppData\Roaming\Sublime Text 3\Packages\`.
-Go to the `Tools > Build System` menu and select the `z80asm-ti` item.
+Go to the `Tools > Build System` menu and select the `FunkAsm` item.
 Now you can press Ctrl+B to build the opened file or the project if there is a FunkLibrary config file (see FunkLibrary's readme).

 ---